-At 1st October 2008, and in accordance with the amendments to IAS 39 - Financial Instruments: Recognition and Measurement, a number of externally managed funds that were no longer held for the purpose of sale in the short term were reclassified from held-for-trading to available-for-sale.
+In accordance with the amendments to IAS 39 - Financial Instruments: Recognition and Measurement, a number of externally managed funds that were no longer held for the purpose of sale in the short term were reclassified from held-for-trading to available-for-sale on 1st October 2008.
 Due to the adverse impact of the severe market conditions prevailing at the time, which was considered to meet the IAS 39 amendment definition of a rare event, the managed funds are closed to redemptions for the foreseeable future.
 The funds were reclassified at their net asset values on the date of transfer on 1st October 2008.
 The movements in the carrying amount of the reclassified funds were as follows:-